MarcelloLins/WebCrawling101-DEPRECATED/README.md

 This project is structured to work as a series of classes focused on bootstrapping your data-mining / web-crawling knowledge.
 Some of the topics that are covered here:

- - Different types of Crawlers
+ - Anatomy of a Crawler
  - Tooling
  - Understanding HTTP Requests
  - Finding your public source of data